 In order to also check if the model well represents the coupling when high payload masses are used, the transfer functions from u_1 to d{e1} to d{e6} are compared in the case of the 39kg payload in Figure 4.6.
-Excellent match between experimental and model coupling is observed.
-Therefore, the model effectively represents the system coupling for different payloads.
+Excellent match between the experimental coupling and the model coupling is observed.
+The model therefore well represents the system dynamical coupling for different considered payloads.